 5. The Wreckage of Us

-It is more of an emotional read that deals with heavier topics than the other books.
-So check the trigger warnings because it does deal with violence, abuse, drug addiction.
+This is more of an emotional read that deals with heavier topics than the other books.
+So check the trigger warnings because it does deal with violence, abuse, and drug addiction.
 But it was such a good read.
-The story follows Hazel, who has not had a very good life.
+The story follows Hazel, who has not had a perfect life.
 Her mom is dating a drug dealer, and she’s not had it good.
 She wants to help her mom because her mom is pregnant.
 So Hazel goes to the ranch in her tiny town, where many people are employed, and she is begging to work.

 So the man who owns it decides to give her a chance.
-He says, Comes in this day this time, and my grandson Ian will be the one training you.
+He says, Comes in this day this time, and my grandson Ian will be training you.
 Ian is a bit of a grump when they first meet, and he’s very confused as to why his grandpa hired this girl to be a ranch hand.
 He thinks that she’s not going to cut it.
 But Hazel is determined to make sure that she proves him wrong.
-So she’s such a hard worker, and she does everything that he asks for and never complains.
+So she’s such a hard worker; she does everything he asks for and never complains.

 Hazel goes to an abandoned building on the ranch, and she starts living there.
 Ian’s grandpa finds out that she is squatting in this building, so he tells Ian to offer a room in his house.
 So Ian offers her a room in his house, becoming roommates.
 They develop a friendship.
 Hazel decides to help him write his songs, and she quickly becomes his muse.
 The relationship that they developed was beautiful.
 They are both broken characters, but they’re so strong.